differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 ----

-In the last post, we discussed how an attacker can use noisy answers to questions about a database to reconstruct private information in the database.
+In the [last post](https://differentialprivacy.org/reconstruction-theory/), we discussed how an attacker can use noisy answers to questions about a database to reconstruct private information in the database.
 The reconstruction attack framework was:

 1. The attacker submits sufficiently random queries that link prior information (which the attacker already knows) to private data (which the attacker wants to learn).
 2. The attacker receives noisy answers to these queries and writes them down as constraints for a linear program to solve for the private bits.
 3. The attacker solves the linear program and rounds the result to recover most of the bits.

 Our last post discussed some of this attack's nice theoretical guarantees, and this post matches that with real-world performance.
-More specifically, we'll cover two successful applications of this attack against a piece of anonymizing SQL software called Diffix.
+More specifically, we'll cover two successful applications of this attack against a piece of anonymizing SQL software called Diffix which, despite the name, is not differentially private.

 ### What is Diffix? ###
 Diffix is a system designed by the startup Aircloak for answering statistical queries over a private database.
 It is described by its creators as an "anonymizing SQL interface [that] sits in front of your data and enables you to conduct ad hoc analytics --- fully privacy preserving and GDPR-compliant."[^1]  Aircloak's approach is to develop targeted defenses for known vulnerabilities, but to otherwise privilege utility over protecting against unknown vulnerabilities.
 They combine this approach with a serious effort to actually find vulnerabilities in Diffix through periodic bug bounties that offer monetary prizes for participants who mount successful attacks.
 While this post is critical of the design of Diffix itself, we commend Aircloak for their genuine openness to scrutiny.
 Indeed, the attacks described in this post were carried out as a part of these bug bounty programs and led to the discovery of several vulnerabilities in the software that have since been addressed.
 The first attack we describe was carried out by Aloni Cohen and Kobbi Nissim in the first bug bounty program in late 2017 and early 2018.
 The second was run by Travis Dick, Matthew Joseph, and Zachary Schutzman in the second bug bounty program during the summer of 2020.